0xHabitat/improvements-and-bugs/README.md

-# bugs 🐛
+# improvements & bugs 🐛
-Report bugs and small improvements for Habitat.
+Report bugs and improvements for Habitat.

 Under the "Issues" tab fill out the provided form when submitting a new issue.